-How to buy shares in NAB
+How to buy shares in National Australia Bank

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.